DyaryRaoof/oop-school-library/README.md

 - Clone the repository with `git clone` https://github.com/DyaryRaoof/oop-school-library.git;
 - Open the cloned folder on the IDE of your choice;
-- copy the code and paste it into `irb`
+- Use `Ruby main.rb` to run the program
 ## Authors

 👤 **Dyary Raoof Bayz**